 Defensive Report Card

-This report card will feature each defensive position group featuring starters and depth of the Seattle Seahawks roster and giving them a grade.
-These grades should give insight for what the team needs to upgrade over the off-season.
+This report card will evaluate each defensive position group and assign them a grade.
+These grades should give insight for what your team’s needs are entering the off-season.

 A talented unit on paper, the defensive line really struggled this year.
 The Packers were a disappointing 26th in the league against the run, despite having Kenny Clark on the roster.
 Clark is one of the best tackles in the league and is outstanding against the run.
 However, Devonte Wyatt didn’t have the impact the team thought he’d have in his rookie year.
 Lowry and Reed are free agents and are expendable.
 With that said, both players could add depth to the line next year if they are willing to take less.
 That said, this should be a primary area of focus in the off-season.
 The Packers will also need to see a significant improvement from Wyatt.

 Another area of disappointment was total sacks.
 The team ranked 27th in the NFL with 34 on the year.
 Gary ended the year on IR, which greatly affected the defense.
 Preston Smith is a quality player, but not quite the double digit sack guy like Gary is.
 Outside of these two, there really isn’t much to get excited about on this team.
 Gary is going into the final year of his contract so talks of an extension should begin soon.
 Look for this team to add more depth to this position in the in off-season.

 Finally some great linebacker play!
 Packer fans have been yearning for this for years!
 Quay Walker looks like a stud for years to come.
 Many thought he was over drafted but he proved doubters wrong.
 He’s had some boneheaded penalties this year and will need to channel his emotions on the field better.
 Campbell is a great compliment as well.
 Together, Walker and Campbell had 217 total tackles.
 Both are under contract for a few years and should continue to grow together.